Looking to find your ideal neighborhood in Lakeland? Of course you are — Lakeland is amazing.

 Lakelanders looking to connect with culture will find a home around Lake Morton, which has an urban-suburban mix.
 With an art museum, library, and several fine dining options, it’s easy to fall in love with this neighborhood’s historic charm — and its royal swans.

-- Eat: Patio 850.
-Dine outside in the Florida sunshine with chef-inspired fare made with seasonal ingredients, like the mocha-rubbed pork tenderloin.
+- Eat: The Patio Lakeland.
+Dine outside in the Florida sunshine with chef-inspired fare made with seasonal ingredients.

 - Drink: Black & Brew Coffee House & Bistro.
 Order a seasonal specialty coffee before browsing the stacks — this coffee shop makes its home inside the Lakeland Public Library, along with the Lakeland History and Culture Center.